merge/skulls/t440p/README.md

 #### open up the T440P
 Follow any disassembly tutorial you can find online.
-You need to almost fully disassemble.
+You need to almost fully disassemble if you want to flash (unlock and me_cleaner) the 8M chip too.
 The 2 chips are rotated 180 degrees to one another on the board.

 ![flash_4m](ch341a_4m.jpg)